Online reputation management: a guide for small businesses

 As your business grows, consider paid tools that offer:

 Popular options for small businesses include Podium, Birdeye, and ReviewTrackers.
-Prices typically range from $100 to $300 per month depending on features and number of locations.
+Prices typically start from $300 per month and can exceed $500 per month depending on features and number of locations.

 Choosing the right tools